lwerdna/workbench/llvm_assemble/README.md

-standalone disassemblers by linking with LLVM
+Sandalone disassemblers by linking with LLVM.

-no modifications to LLVM like keystone does, but we lose ability to assemble at address without fill bytes
+No modifications to LLVM like keystone does, but we lose ability to assemble at address without fill bytes.

 ## methodA
 * assemble to an in-memory assembler file, parse out the comments